-Pico 4 vs Meta Quest 2: Which VR headset is best?
+Meta Quest 2 vs HTC Vive XR Elite vs Pico 4: What's the difference?

 The Pico 4 has a slightly lower MSRP than the Quest 2, however, it's not coming to the US just yet.
 At launch, the Pico 4 is coming to thirteen European countries along with Japan and Korea.
 So, depending on your location, that fact may have made your decision for you.

 If you're in a supported region, the Pico 4 is definitely the superior hardware.
 It has better visual fidelity, a more comfortable design, more RAM and comes at a lower price point.
-Sounds like the obvious choice, right?
+That sounds like the obvious choice, right?
 Well, there's a little more to the story.

 Where Meta Quest 2 really shines is with its software and massive library of games and applications.
-Pico is new to the standalone VR market and has a comparatively small library, promising that 150 games will be available once the headsets begin shipping on October 18th.
+Pico is new to the standalone VR market and has a comparatively small library.

-We've only tested with pre-release software, so we'll be reserving our judgement for now.
-But with a library at least three times the size, including hit titles like Beat Saber, it's safe to say that Meta has the edge over Pico.
+The HTC Vive XR Elite is certainly the most expensive of the bunch.
+HTC says this is largely down to privacy.
+The company will not sell your data in order to recoup money on sales, so it's more expensive to account for that.
+There's also no eye, face or lip tracking on this headset, so you can be sure that what you're doing stays private.

-If you're planning to use the headset with a gaming PC, either wirelessly or tethered, then standalone game libraries become much less of a concern, and we think the Pico 4 is the better option.
+HTC has also always been good at creating solid, high-quality VR headsets so we're expecting the same here but the price tag may well put many off.
+HTC does have access to some games and apps via HTC Viveport directly on the headset but also access to more via Viveport on your desktop along with SteamVR.

-If you enjoyed this comparison, keep an eye out for our full Pico 4 review that's coming very soon, and in the meantime, you can check out our guide to the best VR headsets on the market.
+If you're planning to use the headset with a gaming PC, either wirelessly or tethered, then standalone game libraries become much less of a concern, and we think the Pico 4 might be the best option for the price.